fybrik/fybrik/site/docs/reference/crds.md

-StepSource is the source of this step: it could be assetID or an enpoint of another step
+StepSource is the source of this step: it could be assetID or an endpoint of another step

 <table>
     <thead>